Edinburgh Pentlands (Scottish Parliament constituency)

-Edinburgh Pentlands (Gaelic: Dùn Èideann Pentlands) is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of Edinburgh.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is one of nine constituencies in the Lothian electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Edinburgh Pentlands (Gaelic: Dùn Èideann Pentlands) was a constituency of the Scottish Parliament covering part of the council area of Edinburgh.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Lothian electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+The constituency was formed ahead of the 2011 Scottish Parliament election as a result of the first periodic review of Scottish Parliament boundaries.

+As a result of the second periodic review of Scottish Parliament boundaries in 2025, Edinburgh Pentlands will be abolished.
+The bulk of the seat will form the new constituency of Edinburgh South Western from the 2026 Scottish Parliament election.
+Some parts of Edinburgh Pentlands will also be transferred to Edinburgh North Western and Edinburgh Southern.

-The seat has been held by Gordon MacDonald of the Scottish National Party since the 2011 Scottish Parliament election.
+The seat was held by Gordon MacDonald of the Scottish National Party from the 2011 Scottish Parliament election until its abolition.

 Electoral region

-The other eight constituencies of the Lothian region are: Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Southern, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.

-The region includes all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.
+During the period Edinburgh Pentlands was in existence, the other eight constituencies of the Lothian region were: Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Southern, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.
+In this period the region included all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.

+The Lothian electoral region was also abolished as a result of second periodic review, with the area covered now mostly forming parts of the new Edinburgh and Lothians East and Central Scotland and Lothians West regions, with a small portion also being transferred to the South Scotland region.

 Constituency boundaries and council area

-Edinburgh is represented in the Scottish Parliament by six constituencies: Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern and Edinburgh Western.
+During the period Edinburgh Pentlands was in existence, Edinburgh was represented in the Scottish Parliament by six constituencies: Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern and Edinburgh Western.

-The Edinburgh Pentlands constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.
+The Edinburgh Pentlands constituency was created at the same time as the Scottish Parliament, for the 1999, using the name and boundaries of the existing Edinburgh Pentlands constituency of the House of Commons.
+Ahead of the 2005 United Kingdom general election the boundaries of constituencies for the House of Commons were reviewed, whilst being retained for elections to the Scottish Parliament.
+There is now no longer any link between the two sets of boundaries.

-The newly formed Edinburgh Pentlands uses the following electoral wards:
+Following the first periodic review Edinburgh Pentlands was defined using the following electoral wards of the City of Edinburgh Council: